PeqNP/ays-docs/content/library/what-is-an-agent.md

 An agent can relate to a pre-configured node in the system, or it can create its own node as a child to a parent node.
 An agent may also template another node.
 This makes it simple to configure any sized group of nodes to behave in the same way.

-If you know what you need, please visit the API docs for the `/agent/` endpoint at the [External Services Documentation](https://api.bithead.io:9443/docs) page.
+If you know what you need, please visit the API docs for the `/agent/` endpoint at the [External Message Ingestion Service Documentation](https://api.bithead.io:9443/docs/) page.

 ## Examples